 If your neighbours have had new windows put in, unfortunately, you cannot take this to mean that it’s fine for you to do exactly the same.
 In fact, perhaps surprisingly, there is no requirement for a planning authority to adopt a consistent approach, and the council also clearly has the discretion to carry out any enforcement action it deems appropriate.

 What’s more, any enforcement action must be taken within four years of the work being carried out.
-This means that the council may have been unaware about the windows of a neighbouring property when they were replaced, but, if that was four years ago or longer, the authority would be powerless to act.
+This means that the council may have been unaware of the windows of a neighbouring property when they were replaced, but, if that was four years ago or longer, the authority would be powerless to act.

 Equally, if unauthorised works are completed, without the right permission having been obtained, the planning authority can take enforcement action against the current owner of a property, even if the work had been done by a former owner.